Luke a Pro

 Check Origin and Referer headers.

-Originis present, verify it matches the target domain. - If
+• If Origin is present, verify it matches the target domain.